fforchino/vectorx/README.md

    engine since VectorX aims to fully support localization in different languages, and VOSK is currently the only TTS engine that enables Wirepod to do that.
 2. Enable Wirepod as a system service and reboot.
 3. Run setup.sh.
-It basically just asks you where you installed Wirepod and the openweathermap.org free API key if you want to use the extended weather forecast (you'd better do)
+It basically just asks you where you installed Wirepod and the openweathermap.org free API key if you want to use the extended weather forecast (you'd better do).
+VectorX also installs Python and an OpenCV server used for the computer vision games that need hand tracking.
 4. That's it.
 To test that everything works fine, just try:
    - Hi Vector!
 Hello world!
    Vector should reply: